Heart Wiltshire: Wiltshire Radio into GWR

 In October 1985, Wiltshire Radio relaunched as GWR Radio, a 24-hour radio station (previously Wiltshire Radio closed overnight).
-However the sound didn't change much as GWR Radio was essentially a revamp which coincided with the re-launch of its sister station in Bristol.
+However the sound did not change much as GWR Radio was essentially a revamp which coincided with the re-launch of its sister station in Bristol.

 Split services

 GWR Radio began splitting frequencies as required by the British Government – which declared its desire to end simulcasting on both FM and AM.
-In November 1988 GWR Radio launched Brunel Radio, a golden oldies service (now part of the Gold) network whilst GWR FM launched an opt-out service for West Wiltshire as a more localised service, this was however dropped a few weeks later, citing "poor reception".
+In November 1988, GWR Radio launched Brunel Radio, a golden oldies service (now part of the Gold) network whilst GWR FM launched an opt-out service for West Wiltshire as a more localised service, this was however dropped a few weeks later, citing "poor reception".
 A fill-in relay for Marlborough was opened on 14 October 1988 on 96.5 MHz FM.

 After the lifting on sanctions restricting the time spent playing music (so-called 'needle time') in 1988, GWR FM became more and more music-led, playing Top 40 chart music during the daytime, and specialist music (big band music, rock, rap etc.) was over time eliminated.
 The local element of the station especially its news coverage had progressively become briefer and reduced in length, then moved onto Brunel Classic Gold, before being dropped altogether.